Troy H. Middleton: ROTC duty at Louisiana State University

-In July 1930 Troy Middleton stopped at his new headquarters at Fort McPherson in Atlanta, then drove west with his family to Baton Rouge, Louisiana which would become the family home for many years.
+In July 1930 Troy Middleton stopped at his new headquarters at Fort McPherson in Atlanta, then drove west with his family to Baton Rouge, Louisiana, which would become the family home for many years.
 Major Middleton became the Commandant of cadets at LSU, along with being the professor of military science.

 While at headquarters, Middleton had learned that his predecessor did not get along with Louisiana's governor, Huey P. Long.
 Middleton was told a few stories about the governor that made him curious enough to call on him the day after arriving in town.
 While the meeting turned out to be somewhat awkward for Major Middleton, it began a friendship between the two men.
-Governor Long loved LSU, and loved the cadet corps there.
-When Middleton mentioned to him that the cadet band of just a few dozen members was rather rag-tag, the governor saw to it that the band would grow to 250 members.
+Governor Long loved LSU and the cadet corps there.
+When Middleton mentioned to him that the cadet band had just a few dozen members, the governor saw to it that the band would grow to 250 members.
 Governor Long was a showman, and enjoyed parades and fanfare, and would negotiate special fares to get the cadets and band transported to athletic events across the region.
 Because of the governor's dealings, LSU transformed from a third rate school in 1930 to the largest university in the south by 1936.

 During Middleton's tenure at LSU the presidency of the university changed hands from President Atkinson to President James Monroe Smith, the latter an appointee of Governor Long.
 Towards the end of Middleton's fourth year on campus President Smith asked him if he would stay on for an additional year and also become Dean of Men.
 Middleton responded that he would accept, but it had to be cleared through the War Department.
 Smith's request to the War Department for both the extension and the deanship for Middleton were approved.
 Toward the end of the fifth year Smith went a step further, suggesting that Middleton retire from the army and become a permanent member of the LSU staff.
 Middleton would not even consider retirement, but accepted a sixth year with the ROTC program.
 As he began his sixth year on campus, on 1 Aug 1935, he was promoted to lieutenant colonel.

 Early in his final year on campus, Middleton was once again pressed by the university president to retire from the army and go to work for the college.
 Again, Middleton could not do that, and began looking for a suitable follow-on assignment.
 Not having been overseas in over sixteen years, he put in a request for duty in the Philippines.
 He finished his tenure at LSU in the summer of 1936, having overseen the increase in students completing the ROTC program from about 500 to over 1700 cadets.